Medtronic to buy Covidien for $42.9 billion, rebase in Ireland

 Medtronic's deal with Covidien is expected to close in the fourth quarter of 2014 or early 2015, Medtronic said.

-(Reporting by Susan Kelly in Chicago and Greg Roumeliotis in New York; Additional reporting by Kevin Drawbaugh in Washington, D.C.; Editing by Michele Gershberg, Dan Grebler and Eric Walsh)
+(Reporting by Michele Gershberg and Greg Roumeliotis in New York and Kevin Drawbaugh in Washington, D.C.; Editing by Dan Grebler and Eric Walsh)